BridgeCr/challenge.full-stack/README.md

 ## Setup

-Start by forking this repository, cloning it your local environment, and changing into its directory.
+Start by forking this repository, clone it to your local environment, and change into the cloned repository's root directory.

 ```shell
 npm install